 - Check the location (soil, environment, weather)

-- Check the platform: visual inspection, functional test, emergency lowering
+- Check platform: visual inspection, functional test, emergency lowering

 During the operation

-- No risk in wind, rain or slippery surfaces
+- Avoid use in wind, rain or on unstable ground

 - Maintain visual contact or radio connection